CSC207-2024F-UofT/FizzBuzz/README.md

 think about how they differ and which might be best.

 And that's all we wanted to highlight with this first example.
-You'll see and learn much more Java syntax as you work through the readings over the next couple of weeks.
+You'll see and learn much more Java syntax as you work through the readings and coding homework over the next few of weeks.

 ### Task 3.3 Push your latest changes

 - [ ] Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed if you haven't done so recently.
-Remember to include a descriptive commit message.
+Remember to include a descriptive commit message!

 ### Task 3.4 Pulling changes from GitHub